How To Achieve Healthy Hair Ends

 Heat will fry the ends of the hair so avoid direct heat on your hair ends.
 The overhead dryer is a better option than using a blow dryer or a flat iron.

 4. Baggy It

-To get your hair ends super moisturized, catch it up in a loose ponytail and moisturize your hair ends thoroughly and then put a plastic bag on the ends.
-Leave on for an hour or more or even overnight and then seal.
+To get your hair ends super moisturized, pull it back in a loose ponytail, bundle your ends together and moisturize your hair thoroughly and then put a plastic bag on the ends.
+Leave on for an hour or more or even overnight and then seal with an oil.